aaron777collins/COMP3340Project/TUTORIAL.md

 >http://20.163.2.183:3000/

 9. public/private functionality
 >Public: public users can sign up for an account or log in, view product catalogue and other basic screens.
-Private: Only admin users are able to access the Admin page (containing functionality such as: Update Items, Get All Items, Reset Users, Get All Users, etc.)
+>Private: Only admin users are able to access the Admin page (containing functionality such as: Update Items, Get All Items, Reset Users, Get All Users, etc.)

 10. Documentation
+>We have multiple web pages that provide the user with information, such as our FAQ page: http://20.163.2.183:3000/faq
+>We also have two files located in our GitHub repository, README.md (contains developer information for setting up the website) and this file (our user guide detailing and guiding through the functionality of our website)

 11. Search engine optimization features
+>Each page in our application has 5 keywords.
+We’ve also included Open Graph meta tags for better SEO with Facebook, LinkedIn, Google

 12. Responsiveness on mobile and other platforms
 >We used MaterialUI to handle the mobile view.
 Everything was tested on mobile, PC, and iMac.
 Any elements that did not use MaterialUI were custom-made to handle mobile view in our CSS

 13. End-user training
->In addition to the general documentation, we created a step-by-step tutorial on how the site works
+>In addition to the general documentation, we created a step-by-step tutorial on how the site works (https://youtu.be/EiYxHso6EhE)

 14. Enable switching 3 site templates
+>Using our “Switch Theme” button at the top right of the screen (on every webpage), the user can select from 3 site-wide color themes: White, Blue and Green

 15. Database used
 >We used a MongoDB database using NoSQL, so we have no tables.
 We do however have 2 collections, 1 for storing users, and 1 for storing products.
 Both collections are complex enough to be equivalent to 5 SQL tables